beamable/UnrealSDK/Docs/docs/Samples/Unreal SDK - Discord Demo.md

 8. Sign into your Beamable account and go to the `discord-demo` realm.
 	1. Hit `Apply to Build`.
 9. Open a bash terminal at the `BeamableUnreal` root directory.
+10. Run `dotnet beam enable --with-group BEAMPROJ_DiscordDemo`
-10. Make sure Docker is running and then run `dotnet beam services deploy` in that directory to get the microservices to your `discord-demo` realm.
+11. Make sure Docker is running and then run `dotnet beam services deploy` in that directory to get the microservices to your `discord-demo` realm.
-11. Go to the Portal (`Operate -> Microservices`) and verify that the microservices have initialized.
+12. Go to the Portal (`Operate -> Microservices`) and verify that the microservices have initialized.

 Now, you are ready to sign into a game using Discord.